CrazyTim/spin-wheel/README.md

   ]
 }

 // 3.
-Initialise the wheel with your settings: wheel.init(settings);
+Initialise the wheel with the properties: wheel.init(props);
 ```

 See below for more detail.
 Also see the [example code](https://github.com/CrazyTim/spin-wheel/blob/master/example/index.html).